From the classic Alhambra to ‘Fifty Shades of Pink’, there’s plenty of reasons to visit Andalusia Spain.

 1: Exploring the Alhambra

-Constructed by the Arabs as a stronghold, the Alhambra sits in a hillside location overlooking Granada, with unforgettable views of the Sierra Nevada Mountains and the rolling hills of the Andalusian countryside.
+Constructed by the Arabs as a stronghold, the Alhambra sits in a hillside location overlooking the Spanish city of Granada, with unforgettable views of the Sierra Nevada Mountains and the rolling hills of the Andalusian countryside.

 2: Witnessing the Almond Blossom